Baron-Severin/Socrata-and-Retrofit/README.md

 	    ...
 	}
 </code></pre>

+Note that in the above example, the key 'location' is inflated into a custom child object.
+This child object must also use the @SerializedName() annotation for its variables.

 Next, wherever we plan to make our call we instantiate a client, then use it to create a polymorphically-accessed subclass of our ApiInterface class.